All Israel

-Four Jewish ambulances set ablaze in antisemitic attack outside London synagogue
+Four Jewish volunteer ambulances set ablaze in antisemitic attack outside London synagogue

 Four rescue ambulances belonging to the Jewish Hatzalah Northwest emergency service were set on fire overnight between Sunday and Monday outside a synagogue in Golders Green, northwest London.
-The neighborhood, historically known for its significant Jewish population, has led authorities to treat the incident as an antisemitic attack.
+Given the area’s large Jewish population, authorities are treating the incident as a suspected antisemitic attack.

 Security cameras showed that three masked individuals carried out the attack.
 Speaking to CNN, Shloimie Richman, chairman of Hatzalah Northwest, confirmed that four ambulances belonging to the organization were “deliberately targeted in an arson attack.”